Szlapa/NGS_Analysis/README.md

 ### polymorphisms_vcf/
 contains vcf files with detected polymorphisms

-### visualisation_vcp/
+### visualisation_vep/
-contains polymorphisms annotations and analysis in vcp format
+contains polymorphisms annotations and analysis in vep and html format

 ## RAPORT.md
 contains description of the analysis's processes and the results